WHAT DOES IT MEAN TO HAVE “ENOUGH”?

 How does it make you feel to look at your Enough number?

 If that’s you, I’m thrilled for you…but you’re definitely in the minority.

 Most people I talk to feel daunted and afraid.

 I can help with the first two feelings, daunted and afraid.
 I know big goals can be scary, but our next steps will move a whole bunch of new options into your Circle of Control.
 Stay tuned.

 But the third?
-All I can do right now is remind you of the Passion Paradigm and the Meritocracy Myth.
-If you feel guilt over wanting to earn a reasonable living, it’s largely triggered by these influential (and obnoxious) stories.
+If you feel guilt over wanting to earn a reasonable living, it’s triggered by the starving artist myths we grow up with.
 That makes it very hard to eradicate.

 I want you to know that you’re not alone in feeling this way.
 Most creatives feel this to one extent or another: The fear of being seen as a sellout, shallow, mercenary.